Skip to content

 }

-If both sets of conditions are true, then both reason messages will be added to the exampleProperty set of failure reasons.
-The reason messages will be displayed with the finding that is reported to the Aptori Platform.
+If both sets of conditions are true, then both reason messages will be added to the violation.
+The reason messages are displayed in the finding that is reported to the Aptori Platform.

-Rules in the policy are evaluated by Sift after every successful request to an application.
+Rules in a policy are evaluated by Sift after every request to the target application.
 The sequence of request-response pairs that is being evaluated is passed in the input data.
-Pre-defined variable input is available to use when defining conditions.
-Value input.sequence contains the sequence of request-response pairs.
+A pre-defined variable input is available to use when defining conditions.
+The value input.sequence contains the sequence of steps, each step represents a request-response pair made to the target application.
 A condition may refer to any value in a request or response in a sequence.

 Input Data Schema